-2.1 This Agreement is made and entered into by and between the Union Support Personnel Association, hereinafter termed "USPA" and the Board of Education of the Union Public Schools, hereinafter termed the "Board."

-2.2 The Board hereby recognizes USPA as the exclusive representative for the bargaining unit consisting of all non-certified, non-administrative, non-provisional employees.
-The following non-certified, confidential positions shall be excluded from the bargaining unit: Executive Administrative Assistant to the Superintendent, Executive Administrative Assistant to the Chief Financial Officer, Senior Administrative Assistant to Assistant Superintendent/Executive Director, Administrative Assistant to Cabinet Director, Board Administrative Assistant/Publications Editor, Assistant Treasurer, Finance/Budget/Payroll Supervisor, Finance/Budget/Payroll Specialist, Payroll/Accounting Associate, Payroll Associate, Payroll/Financial Clerk, Senior Financial Clerk as designated, Systems Analyst, Secretary for Accounting, Secretary for Human Resources, Human Resources/Benefits Specialist/Supervisor/Manager, Human Resources and Benefits Assistant/ Operations Manager, and employees in the Carrera program.
+- 2.1 This Agreement is made and entered into by and between the Union Support Personnel Association, hereinafter termed "USPA" and the Board of Education of the Union Public Schools, hereinafter termed the "Board." - 2.2 The Board hereby recognizes USPA as the exclusive representative for the bargaining unit consisting of all non-certified, non-administrative, non-provisional employees.
+The following non-certified, confidential positions shall be excluded from the bargaining unit: Executive Administrative Assistant to the Superintendent, Executive Administrative Assistant to the Chief Financial Officer, Senior Administrative Assistant to Assistant Superintendent/Executive Director, Administrative Assistant to Cabinet Director, Board Administrative Assistant/Publications Editor, Assistant Treasurer, Finance/Budget/Payroll Supervisor, Finance/Budget/Payroll Specialist, Payroll/Accounting Associate, Payroll Associate, Payroll/Financial Clerk, Senior Financial Clerk as designated, Systems Analyst, Secretary for Accounting, Secretary for Human Resources, Human Resources/Benefits Specialist/Supervisor/Manager, Human Resources and Benefits Assistant/ Representative, UMAC Marketing, UMAC Events Coordinator, Computer Specialist, Computer Repair Specialist, Operations Manager, and employees in the Carrera program.
 The Board and USPA agree not to recognize any other employee organization as the representative of the members of the bargaining unit for the duration of this Agreement.
-The Board and USPA agree not to discriminate against any member of the bargaining unit because of his/her affiliation, or participation or non-participation in USPA.
+The Board and USPA agree not to discriminate against any member of the bargaining unit because of his/her affiliation or non-affiliation, or participation or non-participation in USPA.